thetakingsissue-lang/asset-review-tool/ai-compliance-checker-system-architecture-v4.md

 **Admin - Asset Types:**
 - [ ] Click "Asset Types" tab
-- [ ] See 4 default asset types in table
+- [ ] See dynamic asset types in table (not hardcoded 4)
+- [ ] "Ref Images" column shows count for each asset type
 - [ ] Click "Add New" button
 - [ ] Fill in name, description, guidelines
+- [ ] Upload 1-2 reference images
 - [ ] Click "Create" (should see success message)
-- [ ] New row appears in table
+- [ ] New row appears in table with reference image count
 - [ ] Click "Edit" on a row
 - [ ] Modify guidelines text
+- [ ] Add more reference images
+- [ ] Delete one reference image
 - [ ] Click "Update" (should see success message)
 - [ ] Changes reflected in table
 - [ ] Click "Delete" on test asset type
 - [ ] Confirm deletion (should see success message)
 - [ ] Row disappears from table
+- [ ] Reference images deleted from storage
 - [ ] Refresh page (changes persist)

 **Admin - Submissions:**